 The testamentary will, may be granted by testament closed, like the maritime or military wills by public deed, Holograph will or Testament.

-It is recommended that the Testament is raised by public deed and you enroll in public registers.
-The person concerned must be accompanied by two witnesses (which cannot be family, beneficiaries of the acquis, among others) to the notary’s office to express his wishes.
+It is recommended that the Testament is raised by public deed and you enrol in public registers.
+The person concerned must be accompanied by two witnesses (which cannot be family, beneficiaries of the deceased, among others) to the notary’s office to express his wishes.

 In the case of older people, it is advisable to carry a medical certificate of mental health, because although in strict enough the notary to attest to the capacity of the testator, the certificate helps in the event of a challenge.

 In terms of the documents evidencing the ownership of what is inherited, accreditation with the notary cannot be so rigorous, because the Act will newly be effective on the death of the testator.
 However, it is suggested take copy of the registration certificate of goods if you want greater guarantees.

 These are the steps to be followed to develop a testament by public deed:

 1. the testator must go to the notary to make known his wishes.
 It is necessary that two witnesses are present during dictation or written delivery of your wishes.

 2. the Testament is read by the notary in the presence of witnesses.
 Once read the Testament and approved by the testator, the witnesses, as well as the notary and the testator must sign the document; each of the pages if you have several.

 3. the notary sits the Testament in the public registry.
 Here are listed the date of granting, official leaves where the testator, is located in the registry, the name of the notary, witnesses, as well as the furniture and/or property assets to inherit.

 4. you must take into account if the testator is one older person, need a medical certificate to prove that the person is lucid and enjoys his mental faculties, that in the event of an attempt to challenge, despite the fact that is carried out against the note writing River.